ANL-CEEESA/Fragility-Model-for-Grid-Components-under-Extreme-Weather-Events/README.md

 # Fragility Model for Grid Components under Extreme Weather Events
+*This repository has been archived and is no longer maintained.
+The code is provided for historical reference and may contain unpatched or unknown vulnerabilities.
+It should not be used in production systems.*

 Developed under project “ABSCoRES, A novel application of Banking Scoring and Rating for Electricity Systems”, funded by the Advanced Research Projects Agency-Energy (ARPAE), U.S. Department of Energy, under Award Number DEAR0001277.